DHTMLX/docs-todolist/docs/guides/mcp-server.md

 - Handling [inline editing](guides/inline_editing.md) and [keyboard shortcuts](guides/keyboard_navigation.md) for tasks and projects.
 - Exploring [localization](guides/localization.md), [stylization](guides/stylization.md), and integration with [React](guides/integration_with_react.md), [Vue](guides/integration_with_vue.md), [Angular](guides/integration_with_angular.md), and [Svelte](guides/integration_with_svelte.md).

-## How DHTMLX MCP server works
+## Two ways the MCP server can respond

-The DHTMLX MCP server combines Retrieval-Augmented Generation (RAG) with the Model Context Protocol (MCP) so that AI assistants can query documentation on demand rather than relying solely on training data.
+A Retrieval-Augmented Generation (RAG) index backs the Model Context Protocol (MCP) endpoint, letting an assistant check current To Do List documentation instead of relying only on what it learned during training.
+The index serves two workflows: *Search*, which hands back matching reference pages for the assistant to build an answer from, and *Inference*, which reads those pages itself and delivers the finished answer.

-For example, when you ask *"How do I chain RestDataProvider into the event bus with api.setNext() so add-task and move-task operations reach my server?"*, the assistant sends the prompt via the MCP endpoint.
-The server matches it against the working-with-server documentation, retrieves the relevant reference pages, and returns them as context.
-The assistant then generates code based on the current API rather than a training snapshot.
+For example, when you ask *"How do I chain RestDataProvider into the event bus with api.setNext() so add-task and move-task operations reach my server?"*, the assistant sends the prompt via the MCP endpoint. *Search* matches it against the working-with-server documentation, retrieves the relevant reference pages, and returns them as context; the assistant then generates code based on the current API rather than a training snapshot. *Inference* suits a narrower question with one correct answer, such as confirming which event fires first in the chain, and returns that answer directly instead of the source pages.

-## Connect the MCP server to your AI tool
+## Setting up the MCP connection

 Whether you are scaffolding a new To Do List project or wiring `RestDataProvider` into an existing backend, most AI development tools let you add MCP endpoints through a CLI command or a JSON configuration file.
 In either case, you register the server URL.